fmalina/revisions-blocl/activism/utopiaforrealists.md

 inequality has exploded, the consumption craze has continued, but then on credit.

-“The big reason poor people are poor is because they don’t have enough money,” notes economist Charles Kenny, “and it shouldn’t come as a huge surprise that giving them money is a great way to reduce that problem.”
+“The big reason poor people are poor is because they don't have enough money,” notes economist Charles Kenny, “and it shouldn't come as a huge surprise that giving them money is a great way to reduce that problem.”

 “Poverty is fundamentally about a lack of cash.
 It’s not about stupidity,” stresses the economist Joseph Hanlon.
-“You can’t pull yourself up by your bootstraps if you have no boots.”
+“You can't pull yourself up by your bootstraps if you have no boots.”

 The great thing about money is that people can use it to buy things they need